Access Tech

 Access Tech services are now available for Spanish and Portuguese-speaking individuals.

-Listen to Jerry Feliz interview on Increasing Independence with Assistive Technology
+Listen to Jerry Feliz’s interview on Increasing Independence with Assistive Technology.

-Jerry Feliz, MABVI’s director of Access Technology discusses how to use a screen reader and apps visually disabled individuals can use to help with daily activities.
+Jerry Feliz, MABVI’s director of Access Technology, discusses using a screen reader and apps visually disabled individuals can use to help with daily activities.

 See our access technology Resources Section for links to other local technology resources.